Trump: Service members make Super Bowl Sunday possible

 Most Read Stories

-Trump was hosting a Super Bowl watch party at his private golf club in West Palm Beach, Florida.
+Trump hosted a Super Bowl watch party at his private golf club in West Palm Beach, Florida.
 He and first lady Melania Trump arrived just before kickoff.
 The Florida Atlantic University Marching Band marked Trump’s arrival by playing “Hail to the Chief,” ”Boogie Wonderland” and “Shut Up and Dance.”

 Trump thanked band members for a “great job” and complimented their “great talent” before entering the club.

-The president has not said which team he is rooting for.
+The president didn’t say which team he was rooting for.
 He punted when he was asked his preference earlier this week at the White House, saying “I better not get involved.”

 However, Trump is good friends with Patriots owner Bob Kraft.
 Trump has said Kraft telephoned him in December, as he prepared to sign a package of tax cuts into law, to tell him that the tax bill is “incredible.”

-The president spent the weekend at his estate in nearby Palm Beach, Florida.
+The president spent the weekend at his estate in nearby Palm Beach, Florida, and returned to Washington late Sunday.

+Shortly after the Eagles won 41-33, Trump tweeted, “Congratulations to the Philadelphia Eagles on a great Super Bowl victory!”

 Follow Darlene Superville on Twitter: http://www.twitter.com/dsupervilleap